Louis-Ferdinand Céline: Writer, physician and polemicist (1932–1939)

 Voyage au bout de la nuit was published in October 1932 to widespread critical attention.
-Although Destouches sought anonymity under the pen-name Céline, his identity was soon revealed by the press.
-The novel attracted admirers and detractors across the political spectrum, with some praising its anarchist, anticolonialist and antimilitarist themes while one critic condemned it as "the cynical, jeering confessions of a man without courage or nobility."
-A critic for Les Nouvelles littéraires praised the author's use of spoken, colloquial French as an "extraordinary language, the height of the natural and the artificial" while the critic for Le Populaire de Paris condemned it as mere vulgarity and obscenity.
+Although Destouches sought anonymity under the pen name Céline, his identity was soon revealed by the press.
+The novel attracted admirers and detractors across the political spectrum, with some praising its anarchist, anticolonialist and antimilitarist themes, while one critic condemned it as "the cynical, jeering confessions of a man without courage or nobility."
+A critic for Les Nouvelles littéraires praised the author's use of spoken colloquial French as an "extraordinary language, the height of the natural and the artificial" while the critic for Le Populaire de Paris condemned it as mere vulgarity and obscenity.
 The novel was the favourite for the Prix Goncourt of 1932.
-When the prize was awarded to Mazeline's Les Loups, the resulting scandal increased publicity for Céline's novel which sold 50,000 copies in the following two months.
+When the prize was awarded to Mazeline's Les Loups, the resulting scandal increased publicity for Céline's novel, which sold 50,000 copies in the following two months.

 Despite the success of Voyage, Céline saw his vocation as medicine and continued his work at the Clichy clinic and private pharmaceutical laboratories.
-He also began working on a novel about his childhood and youth which was to become Mort à Credit (1936) (tr Death on the Installment Plan).
+He also began working on a novel about his childhood and youth which was to become Mort à credit (1936, Death on the Installment Plan).
 In June 1933 Elizabeth Craig returned permanently to America.
 Céline visited her in Los Angeles the following year but failed to persuade her to return.

-Céline initially refused to take a public stance on the rise of Nazism and the increasing extreme-right political agitation in France, explaining to a friend in 1933: "I am and have always been an anarchist, I have never voted…I will never vote for anything or anybody…I don't believe in men….The Nazis loathe me as much as the socialists and the commies too."
+Céline initially refused to take a public stance on the rise of Nazism and the increasing extreme-right political agitation in France, explaining to a friend in 1933: "I am and have always been an anarchist, I have never voted...I will never vote for anything or anybody...I don't believe in men...The Nazis loathe me as much as the socialists and the commies too."
 Nevertheless, in 1935, British critic William Empson had written that Céline appeared to be "a man ripe for fascism".